-The Company has policies and programs in place to manage ESG risk factors that are directly related to the Company.
-These policies and programs are regularly reviewed by the Company's internal Corporate Social Responsibility ("CSR") Committee, which reports directly to the CEO and CFO.
 The social policies and programs discussed below are reflective of the Company's commitment to a high standard of employee management practices including a safe and inclusive workplace, competitive compensation and benefits, training and learning opportunities and channels for employee engagement.
 The Company seeks to incorporate industry best practices with regards to governance, is committed to conducting its business with integrity, maintaining high ethical standards and contributing to the community in which it operates.

-The Company reported under the Task Force on Climate-Related Financial Disclosures for the first time for 2021, as discussed below in the section entitled "Task Force on Climate-Related Financial Disclosures".
+The Company reported under the Task Force on Climate-Related Financial Disclosures for the first time for 2021 and continues to report under this task force.
+As part of its continual improvement in disclosures, the Company included its Scenario Analysis for the first time in 2022 and then again for 2023, as discussed below in the section entitled "Task Force on Climate-Related Financial Disclosures".

 The Company's direct environmental impact and carbon footprint is small.
 The Company operates solely within an office environment with a relatively small workforce.
-The Company currently has 29 full-time employees split between the Vancouver head office and a smaller Toronto office.
-The Company's head office is situated in a LEED Gold certified building in Vancouver, British Columbia, Canada.
+The Company currently has 28 full-time employees split between the Vancouver head office and a smaller Toronto office.

+Until November 2023, the Company's head office was situated in a LEED Gold certified building in Vancouver, British Columbia, Canada (the "Previous Office Premises").
 The LEED Canada rating system applies a rigorous, internationally recognized standard measuring and evaluating the effectiveness of a property's sustainable practices and policies in a range of green categories.
 LEED addresses whole-building cleaning, general maintenance issues, recycling programs, exterior maintenance, and systems upgrade or modernization.

-The Company is an office-based company and occupies approximately one-half of one floor in the Vancouver office building.
+The Company is an office-based company and, until November 2023, occupied approximately one-half of one floor in its former Vancouver office building and a small office space in Toronto.
 With its relatively small workforce, the Company's impact on the environment is extremely limited.
-Sandstorm does not have any Scope 1 emission activities or sources within the Company's operational control to report.
-Within the office, the Company has a robust composting and recycling program that is utilized by all employees.
+Sandstorm does not have any Scope 1 emission activities or sources within the Company's operational control to report with respect to its Previous Office Premises.
+Within those Previous Office Premises, the Company had a robust composting and recycling program that was utilized by all employees.
+In 2022, the Company established a methodology for measuring Scope 3 greenhouse gas emissions from the Company's mining partners productions, and Sandstorm continues to include emissions as part of its reporting in its 2023 Sustainability Report.